strangerstudios/pmpro-member-homepages/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= .2 =
+* Adding option to exclude the homepage per membership level.

 = .1 =
 * Initial commit.